Perched dramatically at the tip of Tillamook Head, Ecola State Park is one of the most scenic and wild state parks on the Oregon coast.

 RELATED: 11 Stunning Things To Do on the North Oregon Coast

-Crescent Beach Trail
+Crescent Beach Trail from Tillamook Rock

-This beautiful trail will take you down to the ocean, and is a nice short but steep hike, which is why it is listed as moderate.
-Once you reach the bottom of the trail you’ll be greeted with what is likely to be an almost deserted beach, surrounded by ferns and the crashing waves!
+The start of the hike is well-signposted from the main parking lot.
+Once you reach the bottom of the trail, you’ll be greeted with what is likely to be an almost deserted beach surrounded by ferns and crashing waves!

 Lewis and Clark Discovery Trail